 On September 29, 2014, the Company executed three license agreements with UM pursuant to which UM granted us exclusive, perpetual, worldwide licenses, including the right to sublicense, to intellectual property related to UM 5050, a pro-drug formulation of tetrahydrocannabinol, or THC for products administered through each of ocular, oral or rectal delivery.
 The license agreement for the field of oral delivery also includes rights to UM 1250, a bio-adhesive hot melt extruded film for topical and mucosal adhesion application and drug delivery.
 The license agreements contain certain milestone and royalty payments, as defined therein.
+There is an annual fee of \$25,000 per license agreement, payable on the anniversary of each effective date.
 The aggregate milestone payments under the license agreements if the milestones are achieved is \$2.1 million.
 These licenses also require the Company to reimburse UM for patent costs incurred related to these products under license.
-The agreements will terminate upon expiration of the patents, breach or default of the license agreements, or upon 60 days written notice by the Company to UM.
+The agreements will terminate upon expiration of the patents, breach or default of the license agreements, or upon 60 days' written notice by the Company to UM.

 On October 15, 2014, we signed a renewable option agreement for the rights to explore other routes of delivery of UM5050 not yet agreed upon and/or in combination with other cannabinoids or other compatible compounds.
-There was a one-time up-front option payment of \$10,000 for a six month option period that has subsequently been renewed under the same financial terms and conditions.
-The most recent renewal occurred effective April 1, 2016 under the same financial terms.
+There was a one-time up-front option payment of \$10,000 for a six-month option period.
+This option was subsequently renewed for the period October 1, 2016 to December 14, 2016 to coincide with the UM8930 annual license renewal.
+The option payment for this shortened period is \$2,500 due and payable on October 31, 2016.

 On December 14, 2015, the Company executed two license agreements with UM pursuant to which UM granted us exclusive, perpetual, worldwide licenses, including the right to sublicense, to intellectual property related to UM 8930, a pro-drug formulation of cannabidiol, or CBD for products administered through each of ocular or rectal delivery.
 The license agreements contain certain milestone and royalty payments, as defined therein.
 There is a one-time upfront payment of \$65,000 per license agreement, payable in four equal monthly installments that started on December 15, 2015.
 There is an annual fee of \$25,000 per license agreement, payable on the anniversary of each effective date.
 The aggregate milestone payments under the license agreements if the milestones are achieved is \$1.4 million.
 These licenses also require the Company to reimburse UM for patent costs incurred related to these products under license.
-These license agreements will terminate upon expiration of the patents, breach or default of the license agreements, or upon 60 days written notice by the Company to UM.
+These license agreements will terminate upon expiration of the patents, breach or default of the license agreements, or upon 60 days' written notice by the Company to UM.

 On December 14, 2015, we signed a renewable option agreement for the rights to explore other routes of delivery of UM8930 not yet agreed upon and/or in combination with other cannabinoids or other compatible compounds.
-There was a one-time up-front option payment of \$10,000 for an option period ending March 31, 2016; this option was subsequently renewed for a six month period ending September 30, 2016, under the same financial terms and conditions.
+There was a one-time up-front option payment of \$10,000 for an option period ending March 31, 2016.
+This option was subsequently renewed for the period from October 1, 2016 to December 14, 2016 to coincide with the UM8930 annual license renewal.
+The option payment for this shortened period is \$2,500 due and payable on October 31, 2016.